-View is independent of model.
-Mapping between view's and model's properties is kept in a category on that view.
-This way view controller is kept cleaner.
+The view is independent of a model.
+A mapping between view's and model's properties is kept in a category on that view.
+This way a view controller is kept cleaner.

 ''' @implementation UITableViewCell (Person)

 - (void)configureWithPerson:(Person )person

 {

 self.imageView.image = person.photo;

 self.textLabel.text = person.name;

 }

 '''